konstantingoretzki/AntergosPrime/README.md

 ```

 **Note:**
 The process is the same if you want to remove AntergosPrime.
-This time just run remove.sh.
+This time just run **remove.sh**.